NIFTy-PPL/NIFTy/docs/source/code.rst

 =======================

 The fundamental classes described above are often sufficient to specify the domain of a field.
-In some cases, however, it will be necessary to have the field live on a product of elementary domains instead of a single one.
+In some cases, however, it will be necessary to define the field on a product of elementary domains instead of a single one.
 More sophisticated models also require a set of several such fields.
 Some examples are: